raylab/EmpathyLab/README.md

 ----

-This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.
+This web application creates an online lablog for a small local library, where users can browse available books and manage their accounts.

 The main features that have currently been implemented are: